PaintedGauthier/KittensGameClicker/README.md

 # KittensGameClicker
-Auto clicker for bloodrizer kittens games that needs to be pasted in the console.
+Auto clicker for bloodrizer kittens game that needs to be pasted in the console.